Impotence; ED; Sexual dysfunction

 The penis is composed of the following structures:

-- Two parallel columns of spongy tissue called the corpus cavernosa, or erectile bodies.
+- Two outer parallel columns of spongy tissue called the corpora cavernosa, or erectile bodies.

-- A central spongy chamber called the corpus spongiosum, which contains the urethra, the tube that carries urine from the bladder through the penis.
+- A central spongy chamber called the corpus spongiosum, which contains the urethra, the tube that carries urine as well as sperm through the penis.
+The corpus spongiosum ends in an expansion called glans penis, which contains the opening of the urethra.

 These structures are made up of erectile tissue.
 Erectile tissue is rich in tiny pools of blood vessels called cavernous sinuses.
 Each of these vessels are surrounded by smooth muscles and supported by elastic tissue composed of a protein called elastin.